 - Devices: iOS

-We’re not suggesting you buy your child the latest iPhone–instead, you can attach AirTags to their costumes or candy bags.
-If you’re concerned about your little monster wandering into a dangerous area, you can also enable notifications for changes in location.
-Want to get even more granular?
-You can establish a radius for their trick-or-treating route and receive notifications if they venture outside it.
+If your child doesn't have an iPhone, you can attach AirTags to their costumes or candy bags.
+If you’re concerned about your little monster wandering into a dangerous area, you can also enable notifications for location changes.
+Within the app, you can establish a radius for their trick-or-treating route and receive notifications if they venture outside it.

 Life360—Best for Android users